Debt Management

 As mentioned earlier, payments are based on affordability with a 'pro rata' system being used to distribute the payments to creditors.
 In most circumstances, so long as creditors can see they are receiving their fair share of the payments, they are happy.

-Debt Management Plans or DMPs
+Types of Debt Management Plans

-Commercial Debt Management Plans.
+Commercial Debt Management Plans

 There are hundreds of commercial debt management companies in the UK, each offering their own debt management advice on how best to deal a serious debt problem.
 However, there can be significant differences between these debt management companies and the quality of debt advice that they offer, so you should be prepared to shop around before you commit to any particular company.

-Charitable Debt Management Plans.
+Charitable Debt Management Plans

 There are some organisations, set up and supported by creditors, which provide debt management services and debt management solutions to people without charging any fees at all.